0xPolygon/polygon-docs/docs/zkEVM/architecture/effective-gas/user-tx-flow/rpc-flow-egp.md

 ## Gas price suggestion

-The L2 network (the zkEVM) polls for L1 gas price values, and uses them to:
+The L2 network (the zkEVM) polls for L1 gas price values and uses them to:

 - Suggest L2 gas price to users, at the users' request.
 - Sets the minimum acceptable L2 gas price, denoted by $\texttt{L2MinGasPrice}$.